DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 1. A working gcc compiler.

 2. A CUDA version 5.0 or greater.
-For installing, please refer to the official CUDA documention at [CUDA documention](http://docs.nvidia.com/cuda/#axzz4al7PKeAs).
+For installing, please refer to the [official CUDA documention](http://docs.nvidia.com/cuda/#axzz4al7PKeAs).

 ## Usage